|Administration||Basic Sciences||Clinical Sciences||Centers of Excellence|

 In addition, multiple research opportunities exist within the department and each resident completes a research project by the end of 3rd year.
 We have a biostatistician who helps residents complete their projects and obtain IRB approval.

-We encourage applications from the highest caliber medical studens and select those with the best potential, abilities and motivation to achieve these goals.
+We encourage applications from the highest caliber medical studens and select those with the best potential, abilities and motivation to achieve the goals of our residency program.
 We are looking for an applicant that will fit well within our department and training program.
 We invite you to submit your application through the Electronic Residency Application Service (ERAS).
 We look forward to meeting you.

 Thank you for your interest,